ToshiroZ/ProjectPlugin/README.md

 # ProjectPlugin
-An obfusator that uses plugins to find th obfuscations it can do
+An obfusator that uses plugins to find the obfuscations it can do